S (Suzuki novel): Plot

-Upon further research of the Ring case, Takanori realizes that he has met Kashiwada years ago, but he was known as Ryuji Takayama back then.
-Connecting the dots between the physical similarities of Kashiwada's victims, Kihara theorizes that the victims were all clones of Sadako Yamamura, originator of the ring virus.
-It is possible that Kashiwada is hunting Sadako clones and, if he continues to hunt Akane, means that she is also a Sadako clone.
+Further into his research, Takanori realizes that he has met Kashiwada, known as Ryuji Takayama, years ago.
+Considering the physical similarities of Kashiwada's victims, Kihara theorizes that they were all clones of Sadako Yamamura, the originator of the ring virus.
+Kashiwada might be hunting Sadako clones and Akane is also a Sadako clone.
 During the premiere of Studio Oz's latest film, Takanori learns that Sakata's maiden name is Niimura.
 Requesting his friend to hack into her emails, Takanori connects to the emails of Hiroyuki, who is revealed to be Sakata's son.
 Hiroyuki keeps photos of the girls Kashiwada supposedly murdered, plus Akane's.
-Takanori finally realizes that Kashiwada had been framed and Hiroyuki was the real serial killer.
+Takanori realizes that Kashiwada was framed and Hiroyuki was the real serial killer.

-The night after the information is found out, Takanori loses track of Akane's GPS.
-Just when he is about to go find her, the suicide video copy in his laptop turns on, only this time Seiji is not hanged.
-Seiji confirms that he is Ryuji, was the one who sent the video to Sakata, and recounts events surrounding the Ring virus.
+The night after, Takanori loses track of Akane's GPS.
+His laptop turns on and plays the suicide video, only this time Seiji is not hanged.
+Seiji confirms that he is Ryuji.
+He admits sending Sakata the video and recounts events surrounding the Ring virus.
 Akane arrives shortly, prompting Ryuji to reveal his secret: he fathered her with Masako Maruyama, the alias of the Sadako clone born from Mai Takano.
 As a result, Akane is not truly a clone, as she was conceived sexually, so could survive where the Sadako clones could not.
 Ryuji was the one who ended the ring virus for good; by stopping the film adaptation, destroying the first edition copies of Ring, and reprinting them with the cure formula, he managed to stop the virus from propagating.
 He relented to allow four Sadako clones to exist, but all of them ended up being murdered by Hiroyuki, a former student of his.
-Ryuji managed to save Akane, but in the process implicated the real Seiji Kashiwada, whom he impersonated and as a result was wrongly arrested and executed.
+Ryuji managed to save Akane, but in the process implicated the real Seiji Kashiwada, whom he impersonated and as a result, was wrongly arrested and executed.
 Bidding farewell to them, Ryuji states that he will return to the "world where he came from".

-The next day, Takanori receives news of Hiroyuki's suicide in a train station, though he has a feeling that Akane was involved.
+The next day, Takanori receives news of Hiroyuki's suicide in a train station, though he has a feeling that Akane is involved.
 Months later, Takanori and Akane hold their wedding.
 As Akane heads to her high school free from having to hide her pregnancy, she hears some girls discussing a rumor about a cursed video, hinting that the curse is about to start again.